Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 * git branch -d master
 * git push origin :master

+### Changing the remote
+In order to change the URL of a Git remote, you have to use the `git remote set-url` command and specify the name of the remote as well as the new remote URL to be changed, as follows:

+`git remote set-url <remote_name> <remote_url>`

 ### Solving conflicts
 This will check out their file if you know yours is incorrect:   `git checkout --theirs /path-to/conflict-file`